lv2/pugl/doc/cpp/view.rst

 *********

-To embed the view in another window, you will need to somehow get the :type:`native view handle <pugl::NativeView>` for the parent, then set it with :func:`View::setParent`.
+To embed the view in another window, you will need to somehow get the :type:`native view handle <NativeView>` for the parent, then set it with :func:`View::setParent`.
 If the parent is a Pugl view,
 the native handle can be accessed with :func:`View::nativeView`.